vignettes/articles/Attaching_SC.Rmd

 ## [8] "HSPA6" "TNF" "MS4A1"

-By applying these functions, you can ensure that clustering and dimensional reduction are driven by broader transcriptomic differences rather than clonal expansion artifacts.
+By applying these functions, you can ensure that clustering and dimensional reduction are driven by broader transcriptomic differences across cell types rather than being skewed by the inherent variability due to clonal expansion.
+This provides a more accurate representation of cellular heterogeneity independent of clonal lineage.

 respiratory stress disorder in the context of bacterial and COVID-19